 When it comes to running a website, data is power.
 The more you know about who accesses your site and how they behave, the more you can make decisions which will benefit your business.
 This is where Google Analytics comes in.

-Want to understand WHERE your visitors are coming from?
-How they behave when they are on your site?
-How well your advertising campaigns are working?
+Want to understand where your visitors are coming from?
+How do they interact with your site?
+How much profit are your campaigns bringing in?

 Using Google Analytics